Skip to main content

 Internship description

-The Winterthur summer intern will conduct background research for objects and storylines to be featured in the exhibitions "Challenging Masterpieces: Artistry and Identity in American Furniture," "Continents Collide: New Directions in Collecting," and "The Winterthur Story."
-Opportunities for sharing original research include participation in an ongoing series of informal lunchtime talks for staff, research fellows, students, and other interested members of the Winterthur community, and creation of one or more blog posts.
+The Winterthur summer intern will gain exposure to American decorative arts through work on projects spearheaded by the education, interpretation, curatorial, and registration departments within the Collections Division.
+Priorities include background research for objects and storylines to be featured in the upcoming exhibitions "Challenging Masterpieces: Artistry and Identity in American Furniture," "Continents Collide: New Directions in Collecting," and "The Winterthur Story."
+Opportunities for sharing original research include presentation at a lunchtime material culture colloquium held weekly for staff, research fellows, students, and other interested members of the Winterthur community, and creation of one or more blog posts to be featured on the Winterthur Museum website.

 Preferred skills, experiences, and interests